Ways To Protect Your Dachshund in Cold Weather

 Limit Outside Time

-Dogs can get frostbite or hypothermia when cold weather temperatures go below 40°F. When you take your doxie for their walk, make sure to always dress them in a warm winter coat, protect their paws, and keep your walks brief when it’s bitter outside.
+Dogs can get frostbite or hypothermia when cold weather temperatures go below 40°F. When you take your doxie for their walk, make sure to always dress them in a warm winter coat, protect their paws, and keep your walks brief.
 10-15 minutes max.

 Dachshunds need to stay active all year round, even when the weather isn’t ideal.
 On those chilly or rainy days, keeping your little long dog physically and mentally stimulated indoors is essential.